HusnainTaj/electron-simple-storage/README.md

 # electron-simple-storage

-A simple storage solution for Electron apps, using JSON files to store data.
+A simple reactive storage solution for Electron apps, using JSON files to store data.

 ## Features